“I don’t believe it. There must be some mistake!”

-That first reaction is not the real problem.
-In fact, it’s so common that some doctors think it’s part of the process of accepting the diagnosis.
+That first reaction is not the main problem.
+In fact, it’s so common that some people feel it is part of the process of accepting the diagnosis.

-The trouble comes when you keep on denying your diabetes.
-Long-term denial stops you from learning what you need to know to keep yourself healthy.
+The trouble comes when we keep on denying that we have diabetes, or even that we are at risk of diabetes.
+Long-term denial stops us from learning what we need to know to keep ourselves healthy.

 But denial can return later on because it seems easier.